-Variance Tests QuickStart Sample (IronPython)
+Variance Tests in IronPython QuickStart Sample

 Illustrates how to perform hypothesis tests involving the standard deviation or variance using classes in our .NET statistical library in IronPython.